The Ultimate 4-7 Hour Frankfurt (FRA) Airport Layover: by a Pilot

 My other Ultimate Airport Layover Guides: ATL | JFK | SEA | SFO | LAS | ATH | CDG | LHR | and more!

 Frankfurt Airport can make a great – or a boring layover.
 It’s all up to you!
-[Photo (CC BY2.5): Tupungato]
+[Photo (CC BY-SA 4.0): kallerna, Wiki Commons]

 Frankfurt International Airport is, well, huge.
-There’s a lot to do inside the airport, including what can only be described as a mini shopping mall.
+There’s a lot to do inside the airport, including what can only be described as a mini shopping mall inside and a massive, award-winning shopping mall on-top of the airport’s train station.
 Bring your grocery list.

 There are numerous lounges, including 4 accessible for free if you are a Priority Pass member.
 Last time I passed through, I was extremely thankful for the showers at the Priority Lounge in Terminal 2.
 I needed it.

-You’ll be happy to find a rooftop sky deck, lots of art, and even a museum!
+You’ll be happy to find a rooftop sky deck, lots of art, and even a the famous Fraport Visitor Center!

 1. Visit an Airport Lounge